higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 }
 ```

-Let's look at how to enable the context on the client side first.
+Let's look at enabling the context on the client-side first.

 ### Client side